Download the mobile app!

 There have been several record-sized fish caught in Port Phillip Bay over the years.
 Some of the most notable include a 13.2 kg Australian Snapper caught in Port Phillip Bay.
 The Victorian state record kingfish, which weighed in at 33.5 kg, and a flathead, which weighed in at 11.4 kg, was caught in Port Phillip Bay.
 These record catches demonstrate the abundance and diversity of fish species that can be found in Port Phillip Bay, making it a popular destination for recreational and sport fishing.

-0+ of the best Port Phillip Bay Fishing Spots.
+Port Phillip Bay Fishing Forecast

 There is a 68.09% catch rate for Chinook Salmon, based on 6774 Chinook Salmon counted.